Quick Start

 # Step 5: Create an Import

-An import is a data load within the job you just created in step 4.
+you just created in step 4.
 This is where you will include the data from step 3 in the request body.

-To create an import (in other words to start a load), send a POST request to the /services/api/x/bulk-api/v1/imports/{import_id} endpoint.
-Replace the import_id URL parameter with the ID you received in the response to the create job request in step 4.
+To create an import (in other words to start a load), send a POST request to the /services/api/x/bulk-api/v1/imports/{import_id}

 Here's a cURL command you can execute to create an import to load employees.

-• Replace corpname with your portal name.
+with your portal name. - Replace the

-• Replace the import_id url parameter with the value you received in the response to the create job request in step 4.
+url parameter with the value you received in the response to the create job request in step 4. - Replace the bearer token in the

-• In the request body, include your data for the load.
+in the header. - In the request body, include your data for the load.

 # Create Import Request